The 2014 Serpentine Pavilion is now closed

 Considerate of social conditions, environments and materials, Smiljan Radić moves freely across boundaries, avoiding any specific categorisation within one field of architecture.
 This versatility enables him to respond to the demands of each setting, whether spatial constraints of an urban site or extreme challenges presented by a remote rural setting, mountainous terrain or the rocky coastline of his native Chile.

-AECOM will again provide engineering and technical design services as it did for the first time in 2013.
-In addition, AECOM will be acting as cost and project manager for the 2014 Pavilion.
+AECOM provided engineering and technical design services as it did for the first time in 2013.
+In addition, AECOM acted as cost and project manager for the 2014 Pavilion.
 While this is the second Serpentine Galleries Pavilion for AECOM, its global chief executive for building engineering, David Glover, has worked on the designs for a majority of the pavilions to date.
 The Serpentine Galleries are delighted that J.P.
 Morgan Private Bank are the co-headline sponsor of this year’s Pavilion.

 "The Serpentine Pavilion 2014 continues a history of small romantic constructions seen in parks or large gardens, the so-called follies that were popular from the late sixteenth century to the beginning of the nineteenth century.